o-tsaruk/staking/README.md

-Implement Staking contract on Solidity with integration tests with hardhat
+Implement Staking contract on Solidity with integration tests (hardhat)